mannuelf/lastfm-nodejs-client/README.md

 ## Developing client

-Written in TypeScript and compiles down to ES2015.
+Written in TypeScript, compiles down to ES2015, provides the types for the lastFm entities.

 ### Postman collections